 At last, with the advent of 5G – and the 5G SIM in particular, we’re now ready to deploy new roles for the eSIM in terms of 5G security, particularly in subscriber identity privacy, cyber resilience, 5G roaming or even network slicing authentication.

 And remember that beyond the migration path from the removable SIM to the embedded SIM, there’s also the integrated SIM or iSIM.
-In May 2018, Gemalto announced a collaboration with Qualcomm Technologies to integrate eSIM innovation into the Snapdragon Mobile PC Platform: it paves the way for iSIM commercialization on a growing range of Always Connected PCs, laptops and tablets.
+In May 2018, Thales (formerly Gemalto) announced a collaboration with Qualcomm Technologies to integrate eSIM innovation into the Snapdragon Mobile PC Platform: it paves the way for iSIM commercialization on a growing range of Always Connected PCs, laptops and tablets.

-Feel free to read my other blogs on the eSIM here:
+Feel free to read my other blogs and infographics on the eSIM here: